 Household spending is the most important part of aggregate demand.
-It can be broken down into a number of categories, covering major spending items like food, electricity, holidays, and clothing.
+It can be broken down into a number of categories, covering major spending items such as transport, food, fuel, holidays, and clothing.

 The pattern of spending changes over time as a result of changes in: